sybert1ger/frc-programming/courses/ELT1130/3-PowerSources/1-Electricity.md

 - Solenoids (switches)
 - Sensors

-Even though something like gas power would be more powerful, electricity is used because of its flexibility and consistency.
+Even though something like gas could be more powerful, electricity is used because of its flexibility and consistency.